 When your operation suffers from layers of inefficiencies, it can be a recipe for trouble.
-It’s no secret that expectations on your warehouse are rapidly increasing in correlation with customer demands for quick and accurate shipping.
+It’s no secret that expectations on your warehouse management is rapidly increasing in correlation with customer demands for quick and accurate shipping.

 These underlying problems aren’t just numbers on a management report; The ripple effects are frustrated managers and unmotivated employees within the business.
 Not to mention, customers who have a bad ordering experience with your company may not come back a second time.